 These are just a handful of questions resource management software can answer, and they go a long way in justifying the investment and a shift in culture.

-Many organizations choose to take a phased approach, rolling out the solution slowly to gain product champions along the way who can encourage and train others.
+Many organizations choose to take a phased approach, rolling out the solution slowly to gain product champions and incremental value along the way.
+Those champions are instrumental in encouraging and training others.

 The rewards for your efforts are not only greater efficiency, productivity, and alignment.